Akrem-Alamine/BrandOrbAI/README.md

 ## 🤝 Contributing

-This project was developed as part of Summer Camp 2025.
+This project was developed as part of Talan SummerCamp 2025.
 Contributions and improvements are welcome!

-## 📄 License

-[Add your license information here]